isabella232/sc_Charts/2 - Styling/2 - Script.markdown

+## Introduction

+**Jessy**
+Hey everybody, I'm Jessy.
+In a previous screencast, I introduced you and Catie to the `Charts` framework.

 **Catie**
-At this point the line chart is accurately rendering the Rayflix streamers data, but its appearance leaves much to be desired—the mundane coloring, the cramped numbers, and what's with all those grid lines?
+This time, I'm going to show you how to format your charts, and add style.

 **Jessy**
+Once again, many thanks to Mic Pringle for the supporting materials for this screencast.
+What state is that project in at this point?

+**Catie**
+There's a line chart, and bar chart, accurately rendering the Rayflix streamers data, but its appearance leaves much to be desired—the mundane coloring, the cramped numbers, and what's with all those grid lines?

-I'm not sure whether or not this is a holdover from the framework's roots in Android, but the developers have decided to enable _every_ visual feature by default.
-Luckily they've also made all those features configurable.
+For whatever reason, _every_ visual feature is enabled by default.
+Luckily the developers have made all those features configurable.

 ## Demo